01-edu/public/subjects/devops/backup_manager/audit/README.md

 [13/02/2023 18:21] Backup done for testing in backups/backup_test.tar
 ```

-###### Can you confirm that the backup was created successfully?
-Follow the example above.

-##### Open the `backup_test.tar` file to ensure that the backup process was successful.
+##### Follow the example above and then open the `backup_test.tar` file to ensure that the backup process was successful.
 Verify that the files are not empty or damaged and that it matches the original directory.

 ###### Was the backup created successfully?